CosimaLL/3dio-website/src/docs/1/api/storage.md

 # Storage

-Large-scale file storage service designed for 3D assets.
-It enables you to upload files easily and delivers them to your apps over a fast and reliable CDN.
+Large-scale file storage service designed to handle 3D assets.
+It enables you to upload even large files easily and delivers them to your apps over fast and reliable CDN.

 ## Access